 - Decide your “ask” and make it relevant.
-To make your visit count, focus on what Congress is working on now that affects science.
+To make your visit count, focus on what Congress is working on at that time that affects science.
 Issues are always changing, so make sure to keep yourself updated.

-- Decide who you want to speak with and who from your group will talk.
-Ask to speak with the MoC first, but if they aren’t available (which is likely), accept a meeting with the District/Office Director.
+- Who speaks?
+Decide who you want to speak with and who from your group will talk.
 Assign speaking roles within your group so that individuals are prepared to cover the points they want to cover ahead of time.
 If you’re focusing on an issue that personally affects members of your group, then prioritize having them speak (if they are comfortable talking about it).

 - Share your visit with colleagues, friends, family, and others.
-Get a picture or video of you and/or your group at the office.
-Post the picture on your social media or send it around in an email.
-Make sure to include your MoC’s name, the issue that you discussed, and the results of your visit.
+If you took a picture, post the picture on your social media or send it around in an email.
+Make sure to include your representative’s name, their social media tag, the issue that you discussed, and the results of your visit.